code-and-effect/effective_test_bot/README.md

 3.)
 Produce animated .gifs of test runs.
 Enable autosave_animated_gif_on_failure to help debug a tricky test, or run in tour mode and record walkthroughs of features.

 4.)
 Apply full stack automated testing.
-Just run `rake test:bot` to scan every route in your application and without writing any code check every controller action with an appropriate test suite.
+Just run `rails test:bot` to scan every route in your application and without writing any code check every controller action with an appropriate test suite.

 ## Minitest Assertions